Find The Best Insurance

 Companies growing quickly also may not want to open a SIMPLE IRA.
 If you plan to surpass 100 eligible employees in a year or two, you won’t be able to actually use a SIMPLE IRA for very long.
 Consider a plan you can continue to use as you grow, such as a 401(k) or potentially a Simplified Employee Pension IRA (SEP IRA).

 A SEP IRA is one alternative for small businesses and especially for self-employed people.
 SEP IRAs are easy to open and maintain.
 They are available to companies with more than 100 employees.
-The contribution limit is also up to $56,000 in 2019, making SEP IRAs an appealing option if you're self-employed.
+The contribution limit is also up to $57,000 in 2020 (up from $56,000 in 2019), making SEP IRAs an appealing option if you're self-employed.
 They also offer greater flexibility because you don't have to contribute every year.

 The biggest caveat with a SEP IRA is that only employers can make contributions.
 Employers don’t have to contribute every year but if they do, they have to contribute a proportional amount for every employee.
 So if a business owner wants to save 15% of their own salary for retirement, they have to contribute 15% for all other employees, too.